Navigation

 1345

-Table 1 Shows the multi-band ground plane antenna element section dimensions. * Note that the radiator lengths are lengths that were experimentally trimmed too.
+Table 1 Shows the multi-band ground plane antenna element section dimensions. * Note that the radiator lengths were experimentally trimmed to these lengths.

-Some limited degree of directivity can be achieved by arranged the radial in a group towards a particular direction.
+Some limited degree of directivity can be achieved by arranged the radial elements in a group towards a particular direction as shown by the below MMANA-GAL antenna model .

 Construction Details

-The entire antenna is built from readily available materials, making it ideal for portable use and experimentation.
+The entire antenna is built from readily available materials, making it ideal for ease of construction and experimentation.

-Section insulators are made from 6 mm diameter water reticulation pipe, providing lightweight but sturdy electrical isolation between wire sections.
-Each break in the wire is terminated with crimp-type spade lugs forming make/break connectors.
+The section insulators are made from 6 mm diameter water reticulation pipe, providing lightweight but sturdy electrical isolation between wire sections.
+Each break in the wire is terminated with crimp-type spade lugs forming a make/break connection.
 The male and female spade lugs allow quick reconfiguration: simply unplug to shorten the element for higher-frequency bands, or reconnect for lower frequencies.

 Fig 4 Shows the make/break connector arrangement.